A true story of how one couple fared on their UK to Spain removal in 2019

 I’ve really enjoyed my time sat in their company enjoying fabulous coffee amidst fantastic scenery.
 Before I leave, I ask James and Lynda the vital question.
 Could we have done anything differently, is there room for improvement?

 James – “Nothing.
 No question.
 The service was great, the chemistry between you and your customers is outstanding and it worked very well for us.
 You guys were on time, every time, and did everything you said you would.
 You delivered so much more than our furniture.”

 Thanks for coffee Lynda.
 I look forward to delivering your goods from store whenever you are ready.

-written by Paul Burt
+written by Paul Burt in 2020